seamoon76/3dgs-avatar/README.md

 train.py
 ```

-The rest of the code are modified from [3DGS](https://github.com/graphdeco-inria/gaussian-splatting).
+The rest of the code are modified from [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) and [2DGS](https://github.com/hbb1/2d-gaussian-splatting).
 Please consult their license and cite them.

 ## Acknowledgement
-This project is built on source codes from [3DGS](https://github.com/graphdeco-inria/gaussian-splatting).
+This project is built on source codes from [2DGS](https://github.com/hbb1/2d-gaussian-splatting) and [3DGS-Avatar](https://github.com/mikeqzy/3dgs-avatar-release).
 We also use the data preprocessing script and part of the network implementations from [ARAH](https://github.com/taconite/arah-release).
 We sincerely thank these authors for their awesome work.